Sending data to the USA just became a lot more difficult!

-This decision means that all organisations that use American businesses that rely on Privacy Shield will need to put in place one of the alternative arrangements permitted by the GDPR.
+This decision means that all organisations that are sending data to the USA or use American businesses that rely on Privacy Shield will need to put in place one of the alternative arrangements permitted by the GDPR.

 A list of the US businesses that use Privacy Shield can be found here.
 These include some very high-profile companies, that many UK organisations use, including Facebook, Google, HubSpot, Mailchimp, and Microsoft.

 - There can be no new transfers of personal data to the USA via Privacy Shield